IVRL/AI4VA/depth/README.md

 #### Overview

 Our workshop features three challenges focusing on applying computer vision to visual arts, centered around the AI4VA dataset.
 This dataset, a first-of-its-kind benchmark, is designed to evaluate vision models’ ability to interpret comic art, focusing on segmentation, depth, and saliency.
-It includes detailed annotations of diverse comic styles, such as the toon-styled 'Placid & Mizo'.
+It includes detailed annotations of diverse comic styles, such as the toon-styled 'Placid & Muzo'.

 #### Challenge Description